open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-planet-user-manual.md

 ### _How do I navigate the Dashboard?_

 An example of the Manager Dashboard is shown below.
-The functionality are defined for each element of the Dashboard.
+The functionality is defined for each element of the Dashboard.

 ![Planet User Dashboard](images/tg-dashboard.png)